Alternative High School

 The Alternative High School program is located at 1175 Pembina Highway.
 The facility is technologically equipped with interactive whiteboards and a science lab.
 Every classroom has access to computers and wireless Internet.

-In contrast to traditional high school semesters that are several months long, the Alternative High School program offers four 10-week modules over the school year.
-This allows students to earn credits quickly for an increased rate of success.
-Students focus on only three courses at a time, have the opportunity to achieve credits at various intervals throughout the year, and experience success more frequently.
+In contrast to traditional high school semesters that are several months long, the Alternative High School program offers courses over four short modules.
+This allows students to focus on fewer courses at a time, have the opportunity to achieve credits at various intervals throughout the year, and experience success more frequently.

 The program offers all the compulsory courses and a variety of elective choices.
 The compulsory courses are structured to allow students to work at their own pace.
 This structure accommodates students who may require more time to complete course work and allows students who work at a quicker pace the opportunity to achieve more credits.

 Field trips, guest speakers, monthly celebrations, and many other unique in and out-of-class experiences are incorporated into programming.

 All classes take place in one room.
 This allows students to find comfort in not having to move from class to class, navigate a large building, and feel overwhelmed by a large student population.
 Students have more opportunities to interact and build positive relationships.